rj-rishav/rj-rishav/README.md

 <p>
     <p>Student At <a href="www.lpu.in">Lovely Professional University</a> <br></p>
     <ul>
-        <li> 🎓 Bachelors of Computer Application '25
+        <li> 🎓 Bachelors in Computer Application '25
         <li> 👨🏻‍💻 A coding maniac
         <li> 🙋🏻 Always ready to learn something
         <li> 🧑🏻‍🔬 Love to tinker with Technologies